 The book offers revolutionary insights on female hormone levels and how we can use them for our own good.
 It includes meal plans, exercise routines, nutritional advice and much more.

 Our key takeaway: Female biochemistry explained in a comprehensive way to help you feel more motivated and healthier throughout the month.
 One of the best health and wellness books for women.

 “We can’t access our full potential when we’re living by someone else’s rules and not listening to the wisdom within.”― Alisa Vitti

 7. Dirty Genes by Dr. Ben Lynch

-We always believe that genes are something we are born with and there is nothing we can do about it.
-Dr. Ben Lynch tells us that although we might not be able to change our genes, we can change how they affect our life.
+We tend to believe that our genes are set for life from birth and that there's nothing we can do about it.
+Dr. Ben Lynch tells us that although we might not be able to change our genes, we can change how they affect our lives.

-He breaks down a complicated topic into comprehensive parts and categorizes our genes in what he calls clean and dirty genes.
-He then gives detailed plans to the reader on how to clean the dirty genes and prevent possible diseases.
+He breaks down a complicated topic into comprehensive parts and categorizes our genes into what he calls clean and dirty genes.
+He then provides detailed plans people can follow to "clean" the dirty genes and prevent possible diseases.

 Our key takeaway: This book offers an entirely different look at genetic inheritance and how to deal with it.
 It offers thorough information on how to improve our physical and mental health.

 “Far from written into stone, your genetic destiny is more like a document written in the cloud – you get to edit, and revise it, every moment of your life.” ― Dr. Ben Lynch